houtianze/bypy/README.md

 bypy
 ```

-To authorize for first time use, run any commands e.g. `bypy.py info` and follow the instructiongs (login etc).
+To authorize for first time use, run any commands e.g. `bypy info` and follow the instructions (login etc).
 This is a one-time requirement only.

 To get more details about certain command:
 ```